unsol/design/system_contracts.md

 - **variable length**: *EVM1 contract code*

 Output:
-- **variable length**: *eWASM contract code*
+- **variable length**: *ewasm contract code*

 ## EVM Precompiled Contracts

 Precompiled contracts are defined for EVM1 (see the Yellow Paper).
 Several extensions have been proposed as *[Ethereum Improvement Proposals](http://github.com/ethereum/EIPs)*.

-We assume the contracts defined in the Yellow Paper still apply for eWASM.
+We assume the contracts defined in the Yellow Paper still apply for ewasm.

 ### ecrecover